Buy-To-Let Repayment Mortgages Explained

 The table below shows the comparison between borrowing on repayment or interest-only terms:

-As you can see from the table above, both the monthly payments and the total repayable differ significantly according to the type of mortgage you choose.
-Which is right for you is dependent on your circumstances and investment plans.
-These might change over time.
+As you can see from the table above, the monthly payments and total repayable differ significantly depending on the type of mortgage you choose.
+Which is right for you depends on your circumstances and investment plans, which might change over time.

 Calculate your mortgage payments

-You can get an idea of what your repayments might be using our calculator below.
-Simply input some basic details about the rental property you’re looking to buy and the calculator can do the rest.
+Our calculator below can give you an idea of your repayments.
+Simply input some basic details about the rental property you’re looking to buy, and the calculator will do the rest.

 This tool gives you the option to compare results for repayment buy-to-let mortgages with interest-only agreements.